It’s always the little detail that makes the whole difference.

 And if you’re innocent of the charges, you’re as much to blame for the branding as any of the persecuted groups I just referred.

-He knows all this, and much more, as an expert that he is,
+He knows all this, and much more, as an expert that he is,.

 Some I will discuss it later, but most important thing that he knows is what I’m about to say next.
-He KNOWS who the real pedophiles in the UK are.

 And outside UK, but that is not his jurisdiction.
 He may not know them all, as pedophiles, unfortunately for us all, don’t cease to appear.